 The findings from the FGD indicate the necessity for a more sustainable and inclusive approach to TPD in Indonesia, emphasizing mentorship and active community engagement.
 Existing platforms were found to be limited in scope and did not adequately address the localized needs of Indonesian teachers.
 This reinforces the need for LPTKs to serve as strategic hubs, connecting teachers with relevant communities and digital resources.
-This redesigned website, utilizing Agile, serves as both a content repository and an integrated ecosystem to foster sustainable and empowered teacher development.
-Agile develops requirements iteratively and incrementally (AL-Ta'ani & Razali, 2013).
+This redesigned website, developed using Agile, functions not only as a content repository but also an integrated ecosystem to foster sustainable and empowered teacher development.
+The Agile methodology builds requirements iteratively and incrementally (AL-Ta'ani & Razali, 2013).